 Grade reports for courses become available to students through Personal Access Pages within a few days after the grade entry due date if the student has completed the online evaluation for all courses in which the student was enrolled during the most recently completed semester.
 The registrar will announce grade report availability at the end of each semester when such reports can be accessed.
-Students who failed to complete the online evaluations for all courses in the term most recently concluded will not have access through the Personal Access Pages to the grade report for any of those courses for two weeks after grades have been entered or until the first day of classes of the following semester, whichever comes first.
+Students who failed to complete the online evaluations for all courses in the term most recently concluded will not have access through the Personal Access Pages to the grade report for any of those courses for two weeks after grades have been made available by the Office of the Registrar or until the first day of classes of the following semester, whichever comes first.

 At the end of the first semester, tentative grades in year courses are reported.
 Tentative grades in year courses are not a part of the permanent record.
 However, students requesting transcripts during the second semester should remember that these tentative grades are official and do appear on the transcript until replaced by final grades.
 (Students who withdraw from the College in midyear should see also "Procedures for Withdrawing from the College," especially the section "Grades and Credit.")

 Students without Web access at home are urged to visit the registrar's office in November or December, or May, to address an envelope for grade reporting purposes.

 In addition, the College may, when so requested, send copies of correspondence regarding the academic standing of such students to parents.
 (See Student Records).